HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-2 Polarization and Orientation.md

 ### Section 4.2: Polarization and Orientation

 Imagine you're trying to slip a letter through a mail slot.
 If the slot is horizontal, you'll turn your letter sideways.
 If it's vertical, you'll orient your letter up-and-down.
-Antenna polarization works in a similar way—it's all about matching the orientation of your radio waves to get the best results.
+Antenna polarization works in a similar way — it's all about matching the orientation of your radio waves to get the best results.

 ![Illustration; top: boy holding a handheld radio with the antenna extending vertically. bottom: boy holding a handheld radio turned on its side with the antenna extending horizontally.](../../../images/illus/polarization.svg)
 {.img-pgcap .float-right}